sebsto/amplify-ios-workshop/BOA332/instructions/content/50_add_images/20_client_code.md

 - line 25-38 : we add a new initialiser `init(from: Decoder)` to comply to the `Decodable` protocol.
 The initiliazer also triggers the image download when an instance of `Landmark` is created.

-- line 41 : because `Landmark` is now a class, we moved the initializer created in previosu step to the core class.
+- line 41 : because `Landmark` is now a class, we moved the initializer created in previous step to the core class.

 - line 63 : we added the image initialization code to the existing initializer.